 We are feeling a real push for ‘best for industry’ solutions, supported by growth centres such as NERA and METS Ignited, plus collaborative forums such as Safer Together and Project Symphony.
 Stakeholders in these growth centres and forums are uniquely positioned to effect lasting change across their industry that will not just assist Australia in becoming more operationally efficient but improve our competitive position globally.
 That’s why gaining the support of associations and industry bodies such as these are central to our plans in 2019.

-You frequently attend industry events around the country, are there any worth people checking out this year?
+You frequently attend industry events around the country: are there any worth people checking out this year?

-There are a number of great events in the calendar this year.
+There are a number of great events on the calendar this year.
 Three that I believe are always worthwhile are the AOG Conference in Perth, APPEA Conference in Brisbane and SEAAOC in Darwin.
 Any opportunity to collaborate and network with industry players is worthwhile to me.
-I’ll continue providing conference reviews this year, so that even if people can’t make it they still get an idea of the key themes and takeaways at each.
+I’ll continue providing conference reviews this year so that even if people can’t make it they still get an idea of the key themes and takeaways at each.
 I’ll let you give people the specific event details if they are interested!

 The conference showcases around 250 brands and hosts over 8000 visitors from across the globe.
 It has a specific focus on technology and innovation that is changing the face of the industry.

 The Australian Petroleum Production & Exploration Association (APPEA) brings together the Oil & Gas industry to network and debate current industry topics in a healthy environment.
-It creates opportunities for businesses to collaborate and create value to feed back into the industry.
+It creates opportunities for businesses to collaborate and create value to feedback into the industry.

 This northern Australia’s largest and longest established petroleum conference, hosted in collaboration by the Northern Territory State Government & Informa Australia.
-It brings together major players from Australasia involved in Oil, Gas & Petroleum industries.
+It brings together major players from Australasia involved in the Oil, Gas & Petroleum industries.

 That’s our wrap up for MyPass’ 2019 vision in the eyes of Managing Director Matt Smith.
 We’ll continue to provide updates as the year plays out and offer further insights into our journey.